MarsBased/handbook/how-to-blog.md

 Titles should be meaningful, just like the first sentence of the post.
 [Readers absorb the first and last three words of a sentence](https://blog.bufferapp.com/headline-formulas?utm_content=buffer144c3&utm_medium=social&utm_source=marsbased.com&utm_campaign=marsbased "Buffer blog"), so make them count.
 Also, avoid clickbait titles ("*I Unboxed My iPhone and I Couldn't Believe What Happened Next*") where possible.
 They're not worth it: they might earn you a thousand followers today, but all will be gone tomorrow if you don't deliver what's promised.

+Once you've got your title, make sure you capitalise accordingly by using [Title Capitalization](http://titlecapitalization.com/), selecting the Chicago Style Manual.

 Last, but not least, titles should include your keywords.
 If you're blogging about gadgets, include the words *wearables*, *tech*, *smartphones*, *gadgets*, etc. This will help SEO and thus increase your blog's visibility.
 Ideally, post titles [shouldn't exceed 60 characters](http://www.orbitmedia.com/blog/ideal-blog-post-length/ "Marketing tips").

 ### Catch your reader's attention